 Packed together, the group join to defend against the masses of the undead.
 As they start to charge through the front windows, Shaun fires but misses several times, with the others' directions being much help, except when Ed calls out the same way they do in their video-games.
 Di notices something's wrong with Barbara, and goes to her aid.
 She reluctantly reveals that she was bitten by the zombie they impaled with the tennis pole, but has kept it quiet so as not to worry Shaun and the others .
 Every one of the group comes to her need except for David, who's been left with the rifle.
 Barbara thanks Shaun for the flowers, then collapses dead in his arms.
 David cocks the gun and aims for Barbara, coldly saying it has to be done before she zombifies and attacks them.
 Shaun explodes in a fit of rage, holds a broken bottle to his neck and threatens him to stop aiming at her.
 Ed does the same, Dianne says this isn't fair, so he gives her the broken bottle (to point at Shaun) and Ed points a corkscrew at David, leading to a Mexican stand-off, which ends just as quickly when Barbara rises as a zombie.
 Shaun takes the gun, emotionally apologizes to his mum, and shoots her dead.

 When David says he did the right thing, Shaun retaliates by punching him.
 David tries to shoot Shaun, only for the gun to run out of shells.
 He then decides to leave.
 Dianne scolds him; he apologizes, but Dianne says he should apologize to Shaun.
 When he tries, zombies smash through the window and pull David through, completely dismembering him.
 Dianne irrationally opens the front door and charges for the zombies in a blind effort to save David.
-Her fate is left unknown but it is implied that she too gets torn apart and eaten alive.
+Her fate is left unknown (although in the "Plot Holes" section of the DVD, it's revealed that she survived.)

 The zombies break into the pub at all corners, including Pete, much to everyone's surprise.
 Pete and others swarm over Ed and bite into him, and Shaun shoots Pete in the head finishing him off.
 Shaun and Liz then jump over the bar and hide behind it, dousing the bar with brandy and setting it afire.
 Ed, severely wounded, makes it over the bar to join them.
 The box of rifle shells was left in the burning mess, and they begin to explode adding to the fire.
 With only two shells to spare, the three survivors make their way into the cellar, and find a lift down there that will lead to the outdoors.